grame-cncm/faustlive/README.md

 ## Building

+### Versionning

+- use the *version* script to raise the version number, like `./version 2.5.8`.
+- manually raise the `APP_VERSION` flag in Build/CMakeLists.txt (line 213)

+### Application building

-To build the FaustLive project, go to the `build` folder and start with the README file.
+To build the FaustLive project, go to the `Build` folder and start with the README file.

 <!--p align="center">
   <img width="70" src="./Resources/FaustLiveIcon.png"> <br />